 \subsection{Weight Measurement}

 After generating the multi-label sets, we employed both the proposed method and several existing methods to obtain the aggregated labels.
-We experimented with two approaches for classifier selection, as explained in Section 3.4.1.
+We experimented with two approaches for classifier selection, as explained in Section~\ref{subsec:crowd.uncertainty}.
 We found no significant differences in the overall outcomes and thus chose the second approach, which utilizes the random forest classification technique, to save processing time and reduce the number of required Python package dependencies.
-Ten random forests, each with four trees and a maximum depth of four, were trained in different random states for each annotator $\alpha $, as detailed in Section 3.
+Ten random forests, each with four trees and a maximum depth of four, were trained in different random states for each annotator $\alpha $, as detailed in Section~\ref{sec:crowd.method}.

-Figure~\ref{crowd.Fig.1.weight} depicts the relationship between the randomly assigned annotators' probability threshold ($\pi_{\alpha,k}$) and their corresponding estimated weights, $\omega_{\alpha,k}$.
+Figure~\ref{fig:crowd.Fig.1.weight} depicts the relationship between the randomly assigned annotators' probability threshold ($\pi_{\alpha,k}$) and their corresponding estimated weights, $\omega_{\alpha,k}$.
 In the case of Tao's method, the figure displays the average weights across all instances.
 As seen, when the reliability of an annotator surpasses a specific threshold, the weight measured by Tao's technique plateaus, whereas the proposed method exhibits a considerably stronger correlation.
 Individual data points represent the actual measured weights, and the curve represents the regression line.

 \begin{figure}[!htbp]

-\label{crowd.Fig.1.weight}
+\label{fig:crowd.Fig.1.weight}

 \centering